Wade Hampton III

-At the end of the Reconstruction era, with the withdrawal of U.S. soldiers from the state, Hampton was the leader of the Redeemers who restored white minority rule.
-His campaign for governor was marked by extensive violence by the Red Shirts, a white supremacist paramilitary group that disrupted elections and suppressed Black voters in the state.
+By 1877, at the end of the Reconstruction era, Hampton was a leader of the Redeemers, white Southerners who successfully fought to restore white supremacy in the state.
+His campaign for governor was marked by extensive violence by the Red Shirts, a white-supremacist paramilitary group that disrupted elections and suppressed black voters in the state.
 Hampton was elected governor, serving from 1876 to 1879.
 After that, he served two terms as U.S. Senator from 1879 to 1891.

 Early life and career

 Wade Hampton III was born in 1818 at 54 Hasell St. in Charleston, South Carolina, the eldest son of "Colonel" Wade Hampton II (1791–1858) and Ann (née Fitzsimmons) Hampton.
 His mother was from a wealthy family in Charleston.
-After the War of 1812, his father had built a fortune on land speculation in the southeastern United States.
+After the War of 1812, his father built a fortune on land speculation in the Southern states.

 The senior Hampton was an officer of dragoons in the War of 1812 and an aide to General Andrew Jackson at the Battle of New Orleans.
 The boy was the grandson of Wade Hampton (1754–1835), lieutenant colonel of cavalry in the American War of Independence, member of the U.S. House of Representatives, and brigadier general in the War of 1812.
 Wade III's uncle by marriage, James Henry Hammond, was elected to the U.S. House of Representatives, Governor of South Carolina and, in the late 1850s, elected to the United States Senate.

 Wade Hampton III grew up in a wealthy planter family, receiving private instruction.
 He had four younger sisters.
 His was an active outdoor life; he rode horses and hunted, especially at his family's North Carolina summer retreat, High Hampton.
-The youth was known for taking hunting trips alone into the woods, hunting American black bears with only a knife.
-Some accounts credit him for killing as many as 80 bears.
+All of his life he took hunting trips alone into the woods, hunting American black bears with only a pack of hounds and a knife.

-In 1836 Hampton graduated from South Carolina College (now the University of South Carolina) and was trained for the law, although he never practiced.
+In 1836, Hampton graduated from South Carolina College (now the University of South Carolina) and was trained for the law, although he never practiced.
 His father assigned certain plantations to him to manage in South Carolina and Mississippi.
 The younger man also became active in Democratic state politics.

-He was elected to the South Carolina General Assembly in 1852 and was a state Senator from 1858 to 1861.
-After Hampton's father died in 1858, the son inherited his vast fortune, his plantations, and his slaves.
+He was elected to the South Carolina General Assembly in 1852 and was a state senator from 1858 to 1861.
+After Hampton's father died in 1858, he inherited a vast fortune, plantations, and enslaved people.